m-mackie/mmackie/README.md

 ## Tech Stack
 This project utilzes HTML, CSS, and is built on React.JS.
 It is hosted via Netlify.

-### Thoughts
-My goals with my portfolio are to keep it clean and simple for now.

  ☕️ Let’s connect over Virtual Coffee (or Tea)!
 </p>
 #
 <p align="left">